You can schedule a medication abortion appointment online or by calling 1-877-200-PPIL.

 What Happens During Medication Abortion?

-It's common for women to be nervous about having a medication abortion—or any other medical procedure.
+It's common for patients to be nervous about having a medication abortion—or any other medical procedure.
 But many of us feel better if we know what to expect.
 Your health care provider will talk with you and answer your questions.
 Here's a general idea of how it works and what to expect.

-Before taking the abortion pill, you will need to
+Before taking the abortion pill, you will need to:

 - discuss your options

 You will also be given a medication guide, instructions, and other information to take home with you, including a 24-hours-a-day, seven-days-a-week telephone number you can call if you have any questions or concerns.

 Medication abortion is a process that begins immediately after taking the abortion pill.

 Your health care provider will give you the abortion pill at the clinic.
 The abortion pill works by blocking the hormone progesterone.
 Without progesterone, the lining of the uterus breaks down, and pregnancy cannot continue.

 STEP TWO: MISOPROSTOL

 You will take a second medicine—misoprostol.
 It causes the uterus to empty.